10matse2schule/javafx_proj/README.md

-# javafx_proj
+# School Project

-a javafx project for learning to collaborate at school
+Just doing a small group project for school.
+Don't know, what it will be.